 ARTICLE XI – REGULAR COMMUNICATION

-GPER shall provide regular e-mail communications with the membership.
-These email communications will provide updates on the activities of GPER and the Executive Committee.
-The preparation and distribution of email communications will be overseen by the Vice-Chair.
+The GPER shall provide regular electronic communications with the membership.
+These electronic communications will provide updates on the activities of GPER and the Executive Committee.
+The preparation and distribution of electronic communications will be overseen by the Vice-Chair.
 The frequency and timing of these communications shall be determined by the Vice-Chair, subject to approval of the Executive Committee.

 ARTICLE XII – OFFICIAL ANNOUNCEMENTS

-Official announcements shall be made in the APS News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.
+Official announcements shall be made in the American Physical Society News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.

 ARTICLE XIII – PROCEDURE OF AMENDMENT OF BYLAWS

 Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the GPER.
-If the proposed amendment originates within the GPER, it must be approved by Council before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the GPER not less than three weeks before the Annual Business Session and opportunity shall be given for discussion.
-The voting on the proposed Amendment shall be as follows.
-Not later than twelve weeks after said Annual Business Session the Secretary-Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms to the members of the GPER.
+If the proposed amendment originates within the GPER, it must be approved by the Council before further action can be taken.
+Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the GPER not less than three weeks before the APS April Meeting and opportunity shall be given for discussion.
+The voting on the proposed Amendment shall be as follows: Not later than twelve weeks after the APS April Meeting the Secretary-Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms to the members of the GPER.
 Adoption of the Amendment shall require a two-thirds vote by those voting.